Performant Tridiagonal Factorization of Skew-Symmetric Matrices: Implementation

 \subsection{Storage details}

-It is generally desirable to reuse the storage of the input matrix for the decomposed form. \NoShow{For example, the LU factorization as implemented in LAPACK~\cite{LAPACK3} overwrites the input matrix $ A $ with the factors $ L $ and $ U $, where the unit diagonally elements of $ L $ are not stored.
-We now discuss how to achieve this having derived the various algorithms \footnote{Alternatively, one could specify this in the pre- and postconditions, and derive algorithms with these assumptions.}.} For an $X=LTL^T$ decomposition, the strictly lower (or upper) $n(n-1)/2$ elements can exactly hold the unique non-unit and non-zero elements of $T$ and $L$.
-In particular, the lower part of $L$ (except the leading and presumably zero column) may be stored, ``shifted'' left by one column, below the sub-diagonal of $X$, with elements of $T$ stored on the sub-diagonal since the diagonal elements of $ L $ are known to all equal one.
-Incorporating this into our algorithms would mean no workspace is needed.
+It is desirable to reuse the storage of the input matrix for the decomposed form. \NoShow{For example, the LU factorization as implemented in LAPACK~\cite{LAPACK3} overwrites the input matrix $ A $ with the factors $ L $ and $ U $, where the unit diagonally elements of $ L $ are not stored.
+We now discuss how to achieve this having derived the various algorithms \footnote{Alternatively, one could specify this in the pre- and postconditions, and derive algorithms with these assumptions.}.} For an $X=LTL^T$ decomposition, the strictly lower (or upper) elements of $ X $ can hold the unique non-unit and non-zero elements of $T$ and $L$.
+In particular, the lower part of $L$ (except the leading and presumably zero column) may be stored, ``shifted'' left by one column, below the sub-diagonal of $X$, with elements of $T$ stored on the sub-diagonal since the diagonal elements of $ L $ are known to be ones.
+Incorporating this would mean no workspace is needed.

 The problem is that some updates explicitly reference the diagonal of $L$, which is implicitly one.
 For example, in the blocked right-looking algorithm, the update